jrnd-io/jr-website/content/docs/Docker/_index.md

 ## Docker build

+Images are based on Red Hat Universal Base Image 9 Micro.

 From the jr code directory, just use docker build to build for the architecture of the machine you are using.
 ```bash
 # build for your arch